vsrivatsa25/SpeedSearch/README.md

 # WhenWhatsApp
 Find specific strings and frequency of usage in a WhatsApp conversation.
-Using simple regular expression and multithreading.
+Using regular expression and multithreading.